 Step 1: Pour Vinegar Into Your Toilet

-Vinegar is a great natural cleaner which will be cheaper than most specialist cleaners your can buy.
-First, pour a litre of white vinegar into your toilet bowl.
-As your pour make sure the vinegar reaches all parts of the bowl.
-Pay close attention to covering areas with particularly bad limescale.
+Dom Lees-Bell, bathroom expert at Tap Warehouse raves about the uses of white vinegar, "it's a great natural cleaner which will be cheaper than most specialist cleaners your can buy.
+All you need to do is pour a litre of white vinegar into your toilet bowl and ensure it reaches all parts of the bowl to cover all areas that may have particularly bad limescale."

 Step 2: Allow The Vinegar To Sit